Man accused of raping disabled woman

 The trooper drove Gomez to Harlingen where Brownsville PD investigators met up with them and took Gomez into custody.

-Sandoval said its believed that Gomez was headed back to Austin at the time of the traffic stop.
+Sandoval said it’s believed Gomez was headed back to Austin at the time of the traffic stop.

 Gomez remains jailed on bonds totaling $85,000.